 The following instructions are for ia32/pc99/x86, but should be similar for zynq7000/ARM with just changing the config selection (../init –plat zynq7000 –tut hello-1)

 First try to build the code:

-# go to the top level directory cd sel4-tutorials-manifest/ # select the config for the first tutorial make pc99_hello-1_defconfig # build it make -j8
+# go to the top level directory cd sel4-tutorials-manifest/ # create a build directory mkdir build_hello_1 cd build_hello_1 # initialise your build directory for the first tutorial ../init --plat pc99 --tut hello-1 # build it ninja